AqwamCreates/DataPredict/docs/API/Models/SequentialKMeans.md

 Contains a matrix.

-* ModelParameters[I][J]: Value of matrix at row I and column J. The rows represent the clusters.
+* ModelParameters[1][I][J]: Value of matrix at row I and column J. The rows represent the clusters.
 The columns represent the features.

+* ModelParameters[2][I][J]: Value of matrix at row I and column J. The rows represent the clusters.
+The column demonstrate number of datapoints assigned to that particular cluster.

 ## Constructors